Find Affordable College Courses

 Women make up 88% of the comparative literature majors at the school.

-University of New Mexico - Main Campus did quite well in this year’s ranking of the most popular places for linguistics and comparative literature students to get a master’s degree.
-It came in at #6 on the list.
-UNM is a fairly large public school located in the city of Albuquerque.
+University of New Mexico - Main Campus ranked #6 on this year’s Most Popular Linguistics & Literature Master’s Degree Schools in the Southwest Region list.
+UNM is a fairly large public school located in the large city of Albuquerque.

 About 38% of the students majoring in comparative literature at the school are women while 63% are male.